Hawaii Ocean Time-series (HOT)

 In the case of NO3, the addition of a check standard containing only NO2 is also analyzed to check the cadmium column efficiency.
 If the CV of the NO2 check standard is more than 2% from the expected 40 µM value, the run is aborted and the cadmium column chips are regenerated.

 Intermediate water SRP (between 27.0-27.8 kg/m3) reached low values in early 1997, after a decreasing trend established in early 1994 (Figure 26).
 A time-series of mean SRP in this layer shows this trend clearly (Figure 31).
-The SRP maintained relatively low values throughout early 2001, when it increased sharply and maintained an increasing trend until 2005, to then start a decreasing trend ending in 2010 to values similar to those observed during 1997-2001.
-A sharp decrease was seen in 2013, corresponding to the [nitrate + nitrite] decrease mentioned above, but increased to 2012 values during 2014, and continued increasing during 2015.
-Decreases in phosphate in the deeper waters could persist for long periods of time as the oceanic ecosystem associated with Station ALOHA has been hypothesized to be phosphorus limited in recent years (Karl, 1995).
+The SRP maintained relatively low values throughout early 2001, when it increased sharply and maintained an increasing trend until 2005, starting a decreasing trend ending in 2010 to values similar to those observed during 1997-2001.
+A sharp decrease was seen in 2013, corresponding to the [nitrate + nitrite] decrease mentioned above, but increased to 2012 values during 2014, and continued increasing through 2018.
+Decreases in phosphate in the deeper waters could persist for long periods as the oceanic ecosystem associated with Station ALOHA has been hypothesized to be phosphorus limited in recent years (Karl, 1995).
 Oxygen concentrations between 27.0-27.8 kg/m3 vary during the decrease of phosphate from early 1994 through 1997 (Figure 31) without any apparent correlation.